BhupendraCKumar/vectorAgents/README.md

   - Takes parcel dimensions and calculates the most space-efficient way to pack them into containers.

 ### 11. **`routeNode.py` – Route Node Handler**
-- **Description**: This file manages the nodes in the delivery route and ensures that the parcels are optimally distributed among delivery vehicles.
+- **Description**: This file manages the succeding node route.
 - **Functionality**:
-  - Manages the routing nodes for each delivery vehicle.
+  - Manages the routing nodes based on query category.

 ### 12. **`supportUDFs.py` – Utility Functions for Support Agents**
 - **Description**: Contains utility functions that support various agents in the workflow.